gustavo-sopena/Peg-Solitaire/README.md

 ```
 This creates a path graph with ten vertices.

-**Note:** Size is automatically calculated for a windmill and double star graph.
+**Note:** Size is automatically calculated for a windmill, double star, and caterpillar graph.

 ## Contributing